 Not all hard-thrown pitches are good ones, however.
 Boston Red Sox third baseman Rafael Devers clobbered a home run off a 103-mph Chapman fastball in 2018, the fastest pitch to result in a home run in the Statcast era.

 There are tons of 100-mph fastballs baseball fans have seen, especially in recent years.
-But the race for today’s hardest heat is a two-man show from Opening Day to the All-Star Game and into MLB’s postseason.
+But the race for today's hardest heat is a two-man show.

-Using data collected by MLB.com, here are the fastest baseball pitches recorded by Major League Baseball since 2015:
+Using data collected by MLB.com, here are the next fastest baseball pitches recorded by Major League Baseball, excluding Chapman's 105.8 MPH heater.

 Hicks, a young reliever for the St. Louis Cardinals, missed much of the 2019 season after Tommy John Surgery in June.
 Before going down, he threw 21 pitches faster than 103 miles per hour that season.
-Hicks’ sinker became one of baseball’s most feared pitches as a rookie.
-He returned to St. Louis’ bullpen, and the 24-year-old rising star is expected to inch closer to breaking Chapman’s MLB record.
+Hicks' sinker became one of baseball's most feared pitches as a rookie.
+He's since been transformed into a starting pitcher and hasn't reached these numbers since.

-Legend or not, one thing is certain: Put me in front of any of this heat on a baseball or softball field, and I’m freezing up faster than hot water on a cold day.
+One thing is certain: Put me in front of any of this heat on a baseball diamond, and I'm freezing up faster than hot water on a cold day.